rizinorg/book/src/analysis/types.md

 Note that the basic (atomic) types are not those from C standard - not `char`, `_Bool`, or `short`.
-Because those types can be different from one platform to another, radare2 uses `definite` types like as `int8_t` or `uint64_t` and will convert `int` to `int32_t` or `int64_t` depending on the binary or debuggee platform/compiler.
+Because those types can be different from one platform to another, rizin uses `definite` types like as `int8_t` or `uint64_t` and will convert `int` to `int32_t` or `int64_t` depending on the binary or debuggee platform/compiler.